madacol/aboutme/resume.md

     - Built the role-based permission system.\
     I feel proud here to have developed an *ExpressJs middleware* to validate user's permissions in a developer-friendly way.\
     Example usage: **`route.get('/product/new', validatePermission(Product.New), (req,res)=>{ ...`**
-    - Developed a function that calculates the corresponding taxes and totals of an order\
+    - Developed a function that calculates the corresponding taxes and totals of an order.\
-    This function is very critical, and to increase consistency it is shared across backend, frontend, and the electronic invoice manager\
+    This function is very critical, and to increase consistency it is shared across backend, frontend, and the electronic invoice manager.\
     It's also heavily unit tested with multiple cases

   - **.NET Desktop invoice system**\